Español

 In recent years, highly sensitive tests have been developed to detect even the smallest amount of leukemia left after treatment (known as minimal residual disease, or MRD), even when there are so few leukemia cells left that they can’t be found by routine bone marrow tests.

-Chemotherapy (chemo) is still the main treatment for most types of AML.
-Researchers are looking for the most effective combination of chemotherapy (chemo) drugs that will avoid unwanted side effects.
-This is especially important for older patients, who are less likely to benefit from current treatments.
+Researchers are looking for the most effective combination of chemo drugs that will also limit unwanted side effects.
+This is especially important for older people who might not be able to tolerate the side effects of current treatments for AML.

 Immunotherapy works to boost the body’s immune system to help fight off or destroy cancer cells.